MicrosoftDocs/power-automate-docs/articles/minit/variants-filter.md

 ## Variant mining attribute

-Variants may be calculated using **activityName** (default one) or any mining attribute (any non-case level attribute).
+Variants may be calculated using activity attribute (default one) or any mining attribute (any non-case level attribute).
 Choosing a variant mining attribute in filters doesn't depend on, nor modifies the selected mining attribute on the process map.

 The process map can be calculated using the activity attribute, while data may be filtered by the most common variants (scenarios) based on the resource attribute.